mainmatter/playbook/process/README.md

 The goal of the iteration preparation phase is to define the tasks that are most relevant to be worked on during the next iteration.
-The issues assigned to an iteration should reflect **all** of the work that is going to happen, not only the engineering work.
-In particular they should reflect design and UX work as well.
+The issues assigned to an iteration should reflect **all** of the work that is going to happen, not only feature work.
+In particular they should reflect design and UX work and purely technical tasks like refactorings as well.
 The prepared issues will then be presented to the team in the planning meeting that kicks the iteration off.
 In order to prepare these issues, the iteration lead synchronizes with the product experts and other project stakeholders to:

 - identify the most relevant tasks from each project stakeholder's perspectives;
   the goal here is to find a good balance between work on features and other